 Production platforms for drug discovery, clinical workflows, and translational research.
 Reproducible, observable, hardened by use.

-Multi-omics and molecular reasoning for compound selection, mechanism inference, trial design, and translational risk.
+Multi-omics, multi-modal, multi-models (MoMa) and molecular reasoning for compound selection, mechanism inference, trial design, and translational risk.
 Grounded in two decades of partnerships with global pharma.

 Most teams arriving at decision intelligence today are retrofitting language models onto problems they have not lived with.
 We arrive from the other direction: from mechanism, from platforms hardened over years inside SBX, from peer-reviewed work the field still cites, and from a bench of PhDs, clinicians, engineers, and designers.